Austin Jones (musician): Controversy and incarceration

-On May 10, 2015, the music website PupFresh reported that Jones had contacted multiple underage female fans online, each time persuading the girl to twerk on video for him and also giving her directions on how to perform the act while being recorded.
-A Change.org petition started by an anonymous 15-year-old girl to revoke his planned participation in the upcoming Vans Warped Tour surfacing in light of these events did not accumulate enough signatures, but Jones eventually withdrew from the tour and addressed the allegations in a video he uploaded to his channel, "Setting the Record Straight".
-He admitted that the allegations were correct and apologized for his actions, while denying that nudity was involved in any of the videos he recorded or any of the webcam conversations.
+In May 2015, a Change.org petition was started by an anonymous 15-year-old girl to revoke his planned participation in the upcoming Vans Warped Tour due to inappropriate messages that were discovered of him asking female fans as young as 13 to send videos of themselves twerking.
+The petition did not accumulate enough signatures, but Jones eventually withdrew from the tour and addressed them in a video he uploaded to his channel, "Setting the Record Straight".
+He admitted that the messages were authentic and apologized for his actions, while denying that nudity was involved in any of the videos he recorded or any of the webcam conversations.

-On June 9, 2017, a United States Magistrate Judge signed a search warrant for Jones' residence in Bloomingdale, Illinois.
+On June 9, 2017, a United States Magistrate Judge signed a search warrant for Jones's residence in Bloomingdale, Illinois.
 On June 12, 2017, Homeland Security Investigations executed that search warrant.
 On the same day, Jones was arrested at O'Hare International Airport by agents of U.S. Immigration and Customs Homeland Security Investigations on two counts of producing child pornography (once in 2016 and once in 2017).
 Jones consented to a search of his phone and signed a written consent form.
 HSI transported Jones to its offices to conduct a videotaped interview and Jones signed a written Miranda waiver.
 In each case he persuaded an underage female fan to make sexually explicit videos of herself, according to his directions.
-At a June 15 court hearing, Jones was released from federal custody to house arrest in his mother's custody after posting a $100,000 bond, but was ordered to abstain from using the Internet while he awaited trial.
+At a June 15 court hearing, Jones was released from federal custody to house arrest in his mother's custody after posting a $100,000 bond, but was ordered to abstain from using the internet while he awaited trial.

 He pleaded guilty to a single count of "receipt of child pornography" on February 1, 2019, and was sentenced to 10 years in federal prison on May 3, 2019.
 After a court hearing on May 6, 2019, Jones was given permission to remain under house arrest until he reported to prison on June 28, 2019.
 On May 14, 2019, a YouTube video was released by YouTuber deefizzy citing evidence implicating Kevin Lyman (founder of Vans Warped Tour), Leslie West (owner of The Rave in Wisconsin) and Bryan Stars in covering up Jones' behavior and actions.
-As of 2022 he was imprisoned at FCI Loretto under register number 52069-424.
-His scheduled release date was listed as 2027-12-31.
+As of 2025, he is imprisoned at FCI Loretto.
+His earliest possible release date is listed as December 31, 2027.
+Under Illinois state law, he is also required to register as a sex offender for the rest of his life.